Current Positions Available

 At Girton Grammar School, the wellbeing of students comes first, before teaching even begins.
 Through the explicit teaching of Emotional Intelligence, all members of the school community understand that emotions impact on learning, decision making, creativity, relationships, and health.

-Girton Grammar School’s Statement of Pastoral Care outlines the role teachers are expected to play in the care and nurturing of each student.
-All staff members are expected to be familiar with the School’s Statement of Effective Pastoral Care.
+Girton Grammar School’s statement Supporting Student Wellbeing outlines the role teachers are expected to play in the care and nurturing of each student.
+All staff members are expected to be familiar with the School’s statement on Supporting Student Wellbeing.

-All staff must have and maintain a commitment to child safety, in accordance with the School’s Child Safety Code of Conduct.
+All staff are required to maintain a commitment to child safety, in accordance with the School’s Child Safety Policy.

 Girton Grammar School staff are expected to be role models for lifelong learning.

 Staff are encouraged and supported in their own learning and are asked to be reflective of their craft.
 High expectations are placed on staff to teach with passion, care, professionalism and intellectual rigour.
-Age is irrelevant.
 The ability to teach, lead and inspire is paramount.

 Girton teachers are required to: